 This stops the explosive audio made from these consonant sounds from getting to the microphone and affecting the recording.

-Pop filters are good for those who have louder voices or make a lot of popping sounds as they speak.
-If you are streaming a lot or creating podcasts, a pop filter is a good investment.
+Pop filters are good for those with louder voices or who make a lot of popping sounds as they speak.
+A pop filter is a good investment if you stream a lot or create podcasts.

 Pop filters are usually used in closed environments, like recording studios, where the wind won’t affect the audio.
 Windscreens work better when recording outdoors as they lower environmental noises.